BIN number explained

 Impact of BINs for merchants

 BINs are a vital component of successful payment processing.
-They provide accurate identifying information that merchants can use to verify customers, drive efficiency, and avoid fraud.
+They give merchants accurate data to verify customers, speed up approvals, and avoid fraud.

-However, it’s only very recently that they’ve taken their present six to eight digit form.
-Until 2022, BINs were commonly four to six numbers.
-But in 2017, major card brands realized that, with the proliferation of fintech companies and the growth in the number of payment cards being issued, they would eventually run out of six digit combinations.
+However, it’s only very recently that they’ve taken their present six to eight-digit form.
+Until 2022, BINs were commonly six numbers.
+But in 2017, major card brands realized that, with the proliferation of fintech companies and the growth in the number of payment cards being issued, they would eventually run out of six-digit combinations.

-As a result, the International Organization for Standardization (ISO), which is responsible for card-numbering conventions, decided to transition to eight digit BINs in order to address this potential future shortage.
-As of April 2022, all new BINs have been issued with eight digits, though existing six digit BINs are still valid.
+As a result, the International Organization for Standardization (ISO), which is responsible for card-numbering conventions, decided to transition to eight-digit BINs to address this potential future shortage.
+As of April 2022, all new BINs have been issued with eight digits, though existing six-digit BINs are still valid.

 Launch your card program with Checkout.com

-Our one-stop issuing shop can help you get your card program up and running in no time, and combines processing, card management, compliance and reporting capabilities all in one place.
+Our Issuing solution helps you get your card program up and running in no time.
+And it combines processing, card management, compliance, and reporting in one platform – so you can launch quickly and scale with confidence.

-It also offers maximum customization of options like card design (so that you can promote your brand) and spend controls, allowing you to create unique experiences that meet your customers’ needs.
-Whether it's a debit or credit card product, single or multi-use, virtual or physical - we’ve got you covered.
+It also offers card design and spend control customizations (and more), so that you can promote your brand and create unique experiences that meet your customers’ needs.
+Whether it's debit or credit, single or multi-use, virtual or physical – we’ve got you covered.

 Get in touch with our team to find out more about launching a card program with Checkout.com.